 Whether you're a general contractor, plumber, electrician, roofer, floorer, or any other type of contractor, online reviews are vital.
-Let's take a look at the best ways to get them.
+Let's take a look at the best ways contractors get reviews.

 Pat needs to hire someone to install new cabinets and build a kitchen addition.
 The job is going to cost Pat thousands of dollars, and he knows that he's going to have to spend weeks, maybe months, working with the person he hires.
 And whatever contractor he chooses is going to be in his home and around his family every day.